lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

    `ssh -i web-server.pem ec2-user@<public ip address>`

-The public ip address of my virtual server is 13.40.64.167 as shown in the image Note: For Ubuntu server, the usernanme is ubuntu and for other servers like Fedora Amazon Machine image (AMI), the username is fedora or ec2-user.
+ Note: For Red hat, the usernanme is ec2 while for Ubuntu the username is ubuntu.